 - chest pain and discomfort not related to a heart attack or another heart condition

-Anyone with any of the symptoms of a mitral valve prolapse should make an appointment with their doctor.
+Anyone with these symptoms should make an appointment with their doctor.

 Many other conditions can cause similar symptoms as mitral valve prolapse.
 Anyone having severe chest pain should seek emergency care to rule out a heart attack.